London calling (1 of 1).jpg

 Welcome to my website.

 For me, photography is as much about observation as it is about expression.
 I’m drawn to the immediacy of the street, and try to seek out fleeting moments that tell a story or hold an aesthetic resonance, whether through bold colour or the quiet strength of black and white.
-Bruce Gilden said “if you can smell the street by looking at the photo, it’s a street photograph”.
-With my street photography and my long-exposure images I’m wanting that blur the line between photography and painting.
+With my street photography and my long-exposure images I’m trying to blur the line between photography and painting.

-Capturing that key moment in time requires quick thinking and being resady to respond to your surroundings.
+Capturing a key moment in time requires quick thinking and being ready to respond to your surroundings.
 Henri Cartier-Bresson’s photography often centred on the “decisive moment” and the relationship between your eye, heart and head when taking a picture.
 My photographs mostly move between the three intentions: to capture a moment, tell a story and explore aesthetic beauty.

 Mark Godfrey, photographed by Rankin